M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 7. Learn how to set up your table of content.

 ## Different File Types

-In this tutorial, we will focus on using Markdown (.md) files, as Markdown is a powerful and easy-to-learn formatting language.
-It is ideal for primarily text-based content, as well as for embedding multimedia such as images and videos.
-If you want to include code and visualizations for scientific computing, we recommend using Jupyter Notebook (.ipynb) files.
+Jupyter Book supports a variety of markup languages and formats, including Markdown files, Jupyter Notebooks, MyST Markdown notebooks, reStructuredText, and more.
+In this tutorial, however, we will focus on using Markdown (.md) files, a simple yet powerful markup language.
+Markdown is ideal for text-based content and allows easy embedding of multimedia such as images and videos.
+If your project involves code and visualizations for scientific computing, we recommend using Jupyter Notebook (.ipynb) files.

 Here’s an overview of both file types:
 ````{tab-set}